Andrew A. Humphreys: Early life

 Andrew Atkinson Humphreys was born in Philadelphia, Pennsylvania, to a family with Quaker ancestry.
-His grandfather, Joshua, was the "Father of the American Navy", who had served as chief naval constructor from 1794–1801 and designed the first U.S. warships, six frigates, the USS Constitution ("Old Ironsides") and her sister ships.
+His grandfather, Joshua, was the "Father of the American Navy", who had served as chief naval constructor from 1794 to 1801 and designed the first U.S. warships, six frigates, the USS Constitution ("Old Ironsides") and her sister ships.
 Andrew's father, Samuel designed and built the USS Pennsylvania, the largest and most heavily armed ship at the time.
-Samuel, like his father, was a chief naval constructor from 1826–1846.
+Samuel, like his father, was a chief naval constructor from 1826 to 1846.
 Andrew graduated from Nazareth Hall (predecessor to the present-day Moravian College and Theological Seminary).
 Thereafter, he entered the United States Military Academy, more commonly known as West Point, at the age of seventeen.
 He graduated from the Academy on July 1, 1831.
 Upon graduation Humphreys joined the second artillery regiment at Fort Moultrie in South Carolina.
 Near the beginning of the Seminole Wars he followed his regiment in the summer of 1836 to Florida where he received his first combat experience, while also falling ill, having to leave by September.
 J. Watts De Peyster, who rose to brevet major general for the New York Volunteer Army during the Civil War and later Civil War historian says: